 Encourage locating senior and accessible housing in community centers.
-Explore options for siting senior, age-friendly, and accessible housing in main street districts and other neighborhood commercial centers, improving services and quality of life for seniors and persons with disabilities while providing activity and vitality to the community.
+Explore options to site senior, age-friendly, and accessible housing in main street districts and other neighborhood commercial centers, improving services and quality of life for seniors and persons with disabilities while supporting community vitality.